-Jodhpur was the number five city we have visited in North India, a place that should be on everyone’s list.
-Of course, there’s so much to see and to experience in India.
+Jodhpur was the number five city we visited in North India, which should be on everyone’s list.
+But, of course, there’s so much to see and experience in India.

-When planning this trip, it was a challenging process for all the country’s highlights, but with our little time, we focused on the most pretty places.
-As a second-largest city of Rajasthan, it’s a bit chaotic; however, the population is very hospitable and less pushy, which reminds me of Jaipur and Pushkar.
+When planning this trip, it was challenging to see all the country’s highlights, but with little time, we focused on the most pretty places.
+As the second-largest city of Rajasthan, it’s a bit chaotic; however, the population is hospitable and less pushy, reminding me of Jaipur and Pushkar.

-We make a two weeks round trip through Rajasthan, though I have difficulty regulating in the beginning.
-However, accepting the fact that this will ends soon and have to get used to hordes.
-As well it was nice comparing places to one another.
-Jodhpur was the friendliest city we have been on this trip, an ideal place to stay for a couple of days before heading for adventure in the Thar desert.
+We made a two-week round trip through Rajasthan, though I had difficulty regulating initially.
+However, accepting this will end soon and having to get used to hordes.
+As well, it was nice comparing places to one another.
+Jodhpur was the friendliest city we have been to on this trip, an ideal place to stay for a couple of days before heading for adventure in the Thar desert.

 Where To Stay In Jodhpur

-When booking this tour through Namaste India Tours, I request a quiet place, indeed an oasis area of Jodhpur.
-Beautiful spacious room, but has wifi problem.
-At first, we got a room on the backside without internet reception, but I request exchanging a place and allocate us next to the office for a better internet connection.
+They have beautiful spacious rooms, but some have wifi problems.
+At first, we got a room on the backside without internet reception, but I requested to allocate us next to the office for a better internet connection.

 There’s a swimming pool on the premises surrounded by beautiful gardens.
-The only problem if staying outside the center of Jodhpur there are no restaurants nearby.
+The only problem is if staying outside the center of Jodhpur, there are no restaurants nearby.
 You were likely obligated to order food at the hotel restaurant, which is very expensive.

 Jodhpur In Two-Days Unmissable Things To Do